shoutcool/ledger-app-tau/README.md

 ## Security Model

-The attack surface for using the Tau wallet app on a Ledger Nano S comprises the Tau app itself, the system firmware running on the Nano S, the computer that the Nano S is connected to, and posession/control of the device.
+The attack surface for using the Lamden wallet app on a Ledger Nano S comprises the Lamden app itself, the system firmware running on the Nano S, the computer that the Nano S is connected to, and posession/control of the device.
 For our purposes, the app only needs to ensure its own correctness and protect the user from the computer that the Nano S is connected to.
 Other attack surfaces are beyond our control; we assume that the user physically controls the device, is not running malicious/buggy software on the device, and follows proper security protocols.
-The goal of the Tau app is to achieve perfect security given these assumptions.
+The goal of the Lamden app is to achieve perfect security given these assumptions.

 The main attack vector that we are concerned with, then, is a computer running